 Solution: The UPREIT Investing Structure

-When you're ready to liquidate your holdings while retaining the income benefits that properties provide long term, an UPREIT structure can be the perfect vehicle for continued passive real estate investing.
-With the right residential housing REIT, you convert your accumulated portfolio into hands-off operating units that allow you to keep enjoying the benefits of passive income with increasing liquidity.
+When you’re ready to liquidate your holdings while retaining the income benefits that properties provide long-term, an UPREIT structure can be the perfect vehicle for continued passive real estate investing.
+With the proper residential housing REIT, you convert your accumulated portfolio into hands-off operating units that allow you to keep enjoying the benefits of passive income with increasing liquidity.

 - Enjoy continued income from investment properties after you convert them into professionally managed operating units.